 |ROSES 2016 Appendix D.5 "Swift Guest Investigator Cycle 13"||NSPIRES web page with links to the ROSES-2016 Appendix D.5 with all details of the Swift Cycle 13 elements.|

-Investigations are to be carried out in the twelfth year of Swift's public observations, i.e., April 2016 through March 2017.
+Investigations are to be carried out in the 13th year of Swift's public observations, i.e., April 2017 through March 2018.

 What the Swift GI program is:

 |Time available for non-ToO targets:||2 Msec|

 |Time available for Fill-in targets:||1 Msec|

 |Total anticipated funding for all GRB investigations and non-GRB observations:||up to $1.2M